AlisAquilae/Academia/content/Notes/Literature Notes/Water Quantity and Quality/Reader WQQ-Chapter 3-Evapotranspiration.md

 In this equation, the temperature gradient $T_{\text{surf}} - T_{\text{air}}$ represents the driving force behind the sensible heat flux.
 By combining this equation with the simplified land surface energy balance, $T_{\text{surf}}$ can be eliminated.
 The Penman equation thus combined information on the latent as well as the sensible heat flux, which are coupled by the land surface energy balance.
 This is one of the reasons why this equation is often seen as the best possible estimate of ET from meteorological data alone.

 The original Penman equation was developed for evaporation from a wet surface and only parameterised the aerodynamic resistance $r_a$, while neglecting the additional surface resistance $r_s$ that stomata cause when the main source of evapotranspiration is from within the stomata.
-The Penman-Monteith equation combines the aerodynamic and surface resistance, and reads
+The [[Penman-Monteith Equation]] combines the aerodynamic and surface resistance, and reads

 $$
 \lambda ET_{\text{pot}} = \frac{\Delta (R_{\text{net}} - G) + \frac{\rho_a c_p}{r_a} \text{VPD}}{\Delta + \gamma \left(1+\frac{r_s}{r_a} \right)}